alexlindmaa/alexlindmaa.github.io/_pages/about.md

 # Past Research

-### Computational Modeling of the High-Temperature Paramagnetic State in Disordered Systems
+### Computational Modeling of the High-Temperature Paramagnetic State in Disordered Materials

 The first-principles modeling of the high-temperature paramagnetic state in disordered systems is a profound challenge in condensed matter physics.
 The origins of this challenge originats in the complex interplay between the nuclear and electronic degrees of freedom.
 In this work we suggest a novel approach to deal with this problem.
 By mapping the degrees of freedom onto classical spin Hamiltonian models, we use a direct-cluster averaging method that allows for the accurate and direct computation of the magnetic spin interactions, hence indirectly including the inherent magneto-lattice coupling effects.
 The method allows for the treatment of general systems with no underlying crystal symmetry and arbitrary degrees of chemical and topological disorder.